Trans Canada Trail – RiverWalk | Centre Street Bridge

 The City of Calgary maintains a system of 900 km of interconnected pathways.
 Part of this network runs along both sides of the Bow River.
 These paths offer pedestrians and cyclists a scenic way to explore Calgary’s natural beauty from a unique perspective.

 Construction on the north side pathway is ongoing.
 We recommend using the dedicated pedestrian and bike lanes on the south side of the river.
-The Promenade extends to Peace Bridge and goes beyond West Eau Claire Park.
+If you head west, the Promenade extends to Peace Bridge and goes beyond West Eau Claire Park.

 After nine months of planning, the jury unanimously picked the winner of the RiverWalk West design competition.
-Learn more about The City’s plan to create a continuous promenade from the East Village to West Downtown.
+Follow the link to learn more about The City’s plan to create a continuous promenade to West Downtown.

 park, Calgary, tour, bike, hike, walk, pathway